News

 It did, honestly, but not in the way everyone was expecting.
 Rather, it has reshaped how we approach search and visibility, only changing the game of content marketing in unexpected ways.

-While everyone thought SEO would be obsolete, both SEO and GEO are still in the dogfight for relevance — and now, they’re not just competing, but complementing each other.
+While everyone thought Search Engine Optimization would be obsolete, both SEO and GEO are still in the dogfight for relevance — and now, they’re not just competing, but complementing each other.
 In the current market climate, you need both unless you want to lose the game, just like Nokia by hanging onto only one strategy.

-In this article, we’ll dive into how SEO and GEO work together to redefine how your brand gets seen online.
+In this article, we’ll dive into how both of them work together to redefine how your brand gets seen online.

 The Search Game Just Changed